Hosting and bandwidth provided by MacAce.net.

 How do I replace the glass cover, digitizer and display (LCD screen) on the original iPhone (2G)?

-If you are positive that the glass cover, digitizer (the layer that responds to touch), or LCD on your original iPhone is broken -- it is visibly cracked, responds erratically to touch, or is "missing" a part of the display, for instance -- Apple can replace it for a cost of US$199 plus US$6.95 shipping (and sales tax).
+If you are positive that the glass cover, digitizer (the layer that responds to touch), or LCD on your original iPhone is broken -- it is visibly cracked, responds erratically to touch, or is "missing" a part of the display, for instance -- Apple can replace the screen and related parts for a cost of US$149 and US$6.95 shipping (plus applicable sales tax).
+Apple notes that this service takes three to five business days.

-However, more affordable third-party services also are available and if you are technically inclined and have the time to do so, replacing the display in the original iPhone yourself additionally is entirely possible.
+However, faster and more affordable third-party services also are available.
+If you are technically inclined and have the time to do so, it also is entirely possible to replace the display in the original iPhone yourself, too.

 Identification Help

-If you are not sure whether you have an original iPhone or a later model, the original iPhone can be externally identified by its aluminum metal back (and black plastic lower fourth of the device) and its unique model number of A1203 (printed on its back toward the bottom of the aluminum portion).
-The original iPhone models also can be differentiated by the last three characters of its serial number with EveryiPhone.com's Ultimate iLookup.
+If you are not sure whether you have an original iPhone -- sometimes called the "iPhone 2G" (which refers to its cellular networking capabilities rather than its generation) -- or a later model, the original iPhone can be externally identified by its aluminum metal back (and the black plastic lower fifth of the device).

-In addition to the last three characters of its serial number, EveryiPhone.com's Ultimate iLookup feature can identify the iPhone models by EMC number and order number (referred to as "Model" from within the iOS), as well.
+EveryiPhone.com's Ultimate iLookup feature additionally can identify the original iPhone by Order Number (referred to as "Model" in the iOS) and by its Serial Number, as well.

 Display Replacement Video Instructions

-However, for those with lots of experience making similar repairs on other small electronics, Repairs Universe provides a video demonstrating the procedure:
+However, for those with significant experience making similar repairs on other small electronics, Repairs Universe provides a video demonstrating the procedure:

 Also see: